 due for release at the end of summer, chronicles their coming of age in the presence of forbidden love and almost losing it all.

 YA: What are some of the qualities in your latest work that set it/you apart from what's currently our there on the market?

-YA: Who would you count among your strongest influences, and why?
+YA: Who would you count among your strongest influences for your latest work, and why?

 YA: Do you have pursuits outside of young adult fiction?

 AF: Indeed!
 I'm currently delving into the supernatural fantasy world with writing partners Shaun Barger and songwriter/musician Matt Reich.
 Taking inspiration directly from song lyrics and building an entire realm of vastly complex characters and plot lines; weaving history, fantasy and heavy doses of romance together in “The Zodiac Wars: My Gemini” and “Precious Metal: The Prince and the Gypsy” book series.
 Both series of books are currently in development.